ktechgit/apex-plugin-apexscreencapture/README.md

 ## Install

-- Import plugin file "dynamic_action_plugin_de_danielh_apexscreencapture.sql" from source directory into your application
+- Import plugin file "dynamic_action_plugin_apex_screencapture_1-9-6.sql" from source directory into your application
 - (Optional) Deploy the JS files from "server" directory on your webserver and change the "File Prefix" to webservers folder.